swajeet01/cuss-bot/README.md

 ```
 Where `BOT_TOKEN` is private token of Discord bot and OWNER_ID is Discord ID
 of bot owner, which will be used in `noCuss` array containing IDs of users
-whom bot will refuse to cuss and also this user can use `no-cuss` command to
+whom bot will refuse to cuss further more this user can use `no-cuss` command to
 add users to `noCuss` array.

 Run the script as `$ node index.js`